NYancer3/Knowledge19-CCW0014/guidebook.md

     4. Client controller
     ```javascript
 	/*
-		Note that we are injecting a dependency for the k18PageManager service.
+		Note that we are injecting a dependency for the k19PageManager service.
 		Don't forget to add this dependency to the related list for the widget!
 	*/
-    function(k18PageManager,$scope) {
+    function(k19PageManager,$scope) {
       /* widget controller */
       var c = this;

-		// Create a local referernce to the k18PageManager service for convenience and to use in the HTML template.
+		// Create a local reference to the k19PageManager service for convenience and to use in the HTML template.
-        c.pm = k18PageManager;
+        c.pm = k19PageManager;

         // reset on page load
         c.pm.reset();